 Not everyone is able to wear a face mask.
-Check out our advice below to understand school rules on face masks and face mask exemptions for pupils.
+Below is our advice to help you better understand school rules on face masks and face mask exemptions for pupils.

-If you’re in high school you will now be asked to wear a face mask at school when you’re in busier areas of the school (like in corridors or the school toilets).
+- If you’re in high school, you will now be asked to wear a face mask at school for most of the time.

-If you’re in primary you don’t have to wear a face mask at school for most of the time.
 This includes in classrooms, communal areas and when moving about the school.

-- You will need to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re exempt from wearing one.
+- You will need to wear a face mask on the school bus or other school transport though, unless your support needs mean you’re don’t have to.

 Not everyone can wear a face mask

-You do NOT need to wear a face mask if….
+You do NOT need to wear a face mask at school in Scotland if….